vinit84/Music-Player-UI/musicplayer/README.md

-# Music Player UI
+# Music Player UI 🎵

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5f80d2b1-13fe-4664-912f-597d614fa779/deploy-status)](https://app.netlify.com/sites/musicplayerui4u/deploys)

 Welcome to the Music Player UI project!
+This is a frontend developer assessment project assigned by Samespace.
+The task was to create a responsive music player UI.
 This is a fully responsive and interactive music player built with React.js, Tailwind CSS, and Framer Motion for animations.

 ## Live Demo